Hcastro1515/WardrobeManagerAPI/README.md

 # WardrobeManagerAPI

-.NET 7 Web API created to manage Wardrobe data as part of the, [Thecsharpacedmy](https://www.thecsharpacademy.com/) project curriculum
+.NET 7 Web API created to manage a Wardrobe Inventory.
+This project is based on the, [Thecsharpacedmy](https://www.thecsharpacademy.com/project/39) Wardrobe Inventory project.